-During play, umpires shall allow the players to secure their footholds by the use of sawdust provided that no damage to the pitch is caused and that Law 41 (Fair and unfair play) is not contravened.
+During play, umpires shall allow the players to secure their footholds by the use of sawdust provided that no damage to the pitch is caused and that Law 41 (Unfair play) is not contravened.

 9.8 Non-turf pitches

 Wherever appropriate, the provisions set out in 9.1 to 9.7 shall apply.